Explore France by bike and boat

 The land of excellent bike paths

-In recent years, France has developed an excellent network of bike paths, voie vertes (greenways), and other cycle routes.
-Bicycle tourism is a valuable resource here, with many dedicated two-wheel routes and hotels and accommodations ready to welcome bike tourists.
+In recent years, France has developed an excellent network of bike paths, known as voie vertes, and other cycle routes

-There are many reasons to choose France as a cycling destination: easy routes for children and families, signage everywhere, incredible views of the sea, giant sand dunes, efficient transportation, mobility, and much more
+There are many reasons to choose France as a cycling destination, including easy routes for children and families, clear signage, stunning sea views, vast sand dunes, seamless integration with public transport, cycling alongside vineyards, rivers and canals

 Receive our newsletter